 - The owner did nothing to fix the problem: You must be able to show that the owner did nothing to remedy the situation and prevent individuals on the property from sustaining harm.

 If you can do this, you can pursue compensation for the damages you sustained, and our Tallahassee premises liability lawyers are here to help you.
-When you need justice and compensation, you can count on our team at Shapiro Law Firm to guide you throughout the process.
+When you need justice and compensation, you can count on our team at Shapiro Law Firm, P.A. to guide you throughout the process.
 Trust us to be the voice you need to obtain justice.

 To speak with a lawyer about your potential case, call us today at (850) 629-7226.